How to Choose Medicare Benefits for a Family Member or Loved One

 Medicare Part B (Medical Insurance)

-Costs NOT covered by Medicare (Part A & Part B)
+Costs NOT Covered by Original Medicare

 Medicare Advantage (Part C)

-Part D (Prescription Coverage)
+Medicare Part D (Prescription Coverage)

 Does the Veteran Status Provide More Support for Medicare Beneficiaries?